leowonderful/VictoriasSecret/README.md

 # VictoriasSecret
 This is an extremely rudimentary monitor for a single product on Victoria's Secret.
 Unlike most of my other monitors, this one has been designed as standalone.
-The product being monitored is https://www.victoriassecret.com/us/pink/accessories-catalog/5000008137.
+The product being monitored is https://www.victoriassecret.com/us/pink/accessories-catalog/5000008137, specifically the beige colorway (out of stock as of 9/15/23).

 # Requirements
 Simply install requirements in `requirements.txt.`